Staff Senate Home

 Staff Senate was formed in 1984 based on the need for establishing a two-way forum between the University community and classified staff at Clemson University.
 Operating much like the Faculty Senate, the Senate was the recognized voice for all classified University employees.
 In 2007, the name changed to Staff Senate, incorporating all permanent unclassified staff into the organization.
-Now, both classified and unclassified employees are represented under one organization.
+Now, the Senate represents full-time permanent, Time-Limited, and Temporary Grant employees.

 The Senate is charged with communicating ideas and concerns which specifically relate to or affect staff employees and the University mission.

-The Senate is composed of elected representatives and ex-officio members representing the 2700 plus permanent unclassified and classified staff employees of Clemson University.
-The Senate membership represents a 1:50 ratio among Budget Centers.
+The Senate is composed of elected representatives and ex-officio members representing 3700 staff employees of Clemson University.
+The Senate membership represents a 1:75 ratio among Budget Centers.

 Senators are elected to represent staff.
 The goal is to be the link between staff and decision-making University administrators.
 Senate meeting summaries are the primary means of communicating Senate issues and actions to the staff.